devicenull/supermicro_ipmi_firmware/README.md

     aptitude update
     aptitude install ia32-libs zip

+You'll also need the CramFS tools

+    aptitude install cramfsprogs

 ## Subversion

 Whoever packaged this didn't bother to remove their .svn directories.
 These refereneced the following svn server: